 - 1. Successful completion of all didactic PA program coursework. - 2.
 Successful completion of a complete physical examination practical within one month of the beginning of the clinical phase of the program. - 3.
 Obtain current ACLS and BLS training that will remain current throughout the duration of the clinical phase of the program. - 4.
 Successfully complete a background check. - 5.
 Complete HIPAA compliance paperwork. - 6.
 Successfully complete OSHA training. - 7.
-Update his/her physical examination, including immunizations as required by the PA program and clinical sites. - 8.
+Update his/her physical examination, including immunizations (as discussed in section IX.A), as required by the PA program and clinical sites.
+Depending on status at start of program, some of the required vaccines may need updated or a booster administered/etc. - 8.
 Complete an emergency contact form. - 9.
 Maintain proof of current health insurance coverage. - 10.
 Pass a urine drug screen test. - 11.
 Assure that they have the appropriate student ID badge. - 12.
 Complete the Physician Assistant Clinical Knowledge Rating and Assessment Tool (PACKRAT) when so directed. - 13.
 Attend all clinical orientation meetings as scheduled. - 14.
 Demonstrate the development of professional and ethical maturity. - 15.
 Pay all fees associated with courses for supplies/etc. as stated in each syllabus before progressing to the next semester.